generalman025/amplify_chatapplication/README.md

 2. Create an empty folder and execute command `amplify init --app amplify init --app https://github.com/generalman025/amplify_chatapplication.git`

 #### Concern
-    1. You'll get an error during installation because of CDK resource provisioning, but it’s still work in the end.
+    1. You'll get an error during installation because of CDK resource provisioning, but it still works.
 (Investigating)
     2. Please be aware of bucket name conflict.
     3. After installation, you should config your origins in `amplify/backend/function/amplifychatapplistusers/parameters.json`(comma separated) and publish the application again via command `amplify publish`.